robotpy/robotpy-docs/install/pyfrc.rst

 pyfrc install
 =============

-Installing pyfrc will install all of the packages needed to work with RobotPy on your system, including WPILib, pynetworktables, unit testing support, and the :ref:`robot simulator <simulator>`.
+Installing pyfrc will install all of the packages needed to help you write and test Python-based Robot code on your development computer.
+These tools include WPILib, pynetworktables, unit testing support, and the :ref:`robot simulator <simulator>`.

 pyfrc requires Python 3.4 or greater to be installed on your computer.